Travel.State.Gov > International Travel > Country Information > Peru International Travel Information

 Find information on dual nationality, prevention of international child abduction and customs regulations on our websites.

-SECURITY: Citizen security is a major concern in Peru.
-Visitors should take appropriate precautions to avoid becoming a victim.
+SECURITY: Citizen security is a concern in Peru.
+Visitors should take appropriate precautions to avoid becoming a victim of crime.
 In certain areas east of the Andes, coca production is prevalent.
-The area known as the VRAEM (Valley of the Apurimac, Ene, and Mantaro Rivers) is particularly remote and a known safe haven for narcotraffickers and the last operational remnants of the Shining Path terrorist group.
+The area known as the VRAEM (Valley of the Apurímac, Ene, and Mantaro Rivers) is particularly remote and a known safe haven for narcotraffickers and the last operational remnants of the Shining Path terrorist group.
 There is little government presence in many remote areas of the Andes and Amazon basin, and illicit activities, such as illegal mining and logging, are common.
 In many remote areas, assistance is not readily available should travelers find themselves stranded or injured.